 If you are a wildlife lover, then Taronga Zoo is one place to see in Sydney.
 This is the most impressive Zoo in Australia for its exclusive location, situated on top of a hill overlooking the Sydney Harbour.
 Here sightseeing and wildlife encounters are perfectly combined.

-And if you want something entertaining, then try the Taronga Zoo behind the scenes, the roar and snore adventure: Stay overnight in purpose-built tents and awake to growls and roars of the animals! 🙂 For more info, check out all the Taronga Zoo Adventures.
+And if you want something entertaining, try the Taronga Zoo behind the scenes, the roar and snore adventure: Stay overnight in purpose-built tents and awake to the growls and roars of the animals.
+For more info, check out all the Taronga Zoo Adventures.

 5. Visit Cockatoo Island – Sydney’s World Heritage Site

-You can also stay overnight on Cockatoo Island for a “Glamping Adventure” in the spectacular campsite located at the Harbour’s edge.
+You can also stay overnight on Cockatoo Island for a “Glamping Adventure” at the spectacular campsite at the Harbour’s edge.

 6. Sydney Whale-Watching – See Humpback Whales up close